Community Planning Assistance Teams

 The CPAT is a committee and a program of APA Washington.
 The objectives of CPAT are to connect plans and actions, identify local and regional resources for sustainable planning, and advance the principles of APA for a Livable Washington.
 CPAT assistance is targeted to communities that lack planning resources.

 CPAT members include planners with expertise in land use, transportation, economic development, urban design, natural resources, parks and recreation, historic preservation, and other areas.
 There are members all over the state.
-In addition, CPAT is affiliated with the planning schools at Eastern Washington University and the University of Washington.
-With these resources, CPAT is accustomed to working with diverse community groups and finding progressive solutions.
+In addition, CPAT is affiliated with the planning schools at Western and Eastern Washington Universities and the University of Washington.

 History of Washington’s CPAT Program